 Exams occur under special conditions so make sure you are prepared for them before you get there.
 Firstly, you must present your student ID card – without that, you will not be allowed to sit your exam.
 You cannot communicate with others during the exam and what you can take into the exam is restricted.
 It's also important to know that all mobile devices must be switched off during exams and if they're found to be on, you will be fined $150.

 You will be observed while taking the exam, and any breach of exam rules may result in academic misconduct or other penalties.
 Get to know the exam rules before you put pen to paper.

 How can I maximise my performance in an exam?

 Top of the list – be prepared and try to reduce your stress as much as you can – the first will help you achieve the second.
+Know when your exams are on.
 Don't think you can just spend a few hours or a day cramming just before the exam.
 The best way to be prepared for an end-of-session exam is to attend scheduled classes (lectures, tutorials etc) and complete readings and other activities (including online) specified in your learning guide throughout the session.
 The resources that you develop throughout the session will provide a valuable resource for reviewing and studying for the exam.
 For more info visit the Stress and wellbeing webpage.

 What if my exam performance or attendance is affected because I am sick or experience an unforeseen issue?